OpenGamma/Strata/README.md

 Note that Strata is based on Java SE 8.
 Version 8u40 or later is required to compile the code.

-For more information about developing code on the OpenGamma Strata see the [developer website](http://developers.opengamma.com).
+For more information about developing code on OpenGamma Strata see the [developer website](http://developers.opengamma.com).